 The nursery brings in perennials seasonally.
 This means that in spring, we'll have lots of creeping phlox, candy tuft, columbines, lupines, and other early spring flowers.
 In summer, all the echineceas, rudbeckias, coreopsis and sneezeweed are blooming in the store, and by fall, we'll major on Joe Pye Weed, asters, anemones, and sedums.
-Limiting your planting to just spring or fall means you're missing some spectacular summer and fall perennials.
+Limiting your planting to just spring means you're missing some spectacular summer and fall perennials.

-Here's some staff favorites.
+Here are a few of staff favorites.
 Click on each picture for more information, and of course, be sure to ask about them at the store.